AndyStoneman/PQ2/README.md

 Our GA walks through selection, recombination/crossover, as well as mutation (where we swap in ingredients, remove them, or add in something new up to an ingredient threshold, because more is not always better when it comes to ingredients in a cookie).
 We did not allow ingredients to be deleted through mutation because we did not want the base/core set to be edited once the core group was choosen.
 Our fittest recipe is printed out at the end of running, alone with its fitness score and the percentage of positive mutations that contributed to the recipe turning out the way it did!
 We counted positive mutations by totalling the number of mutations, out of the total, that increased our fitness score and then reported that percentage.
+We capped our number of iterations around 50, we found that after about 100 the recipes converged and we wanted quality recipes but also a variety (hence picking partway on the way up to the convergence).

 ## Web Scraping Process - Creating the Inspiring Set